Which city is cheaper, Lucerne or Helsinki?

 Browsing through shops is a popular activity in Lucerne.
 The city is filled with high end shopping opportunities with everything from boutique shops to major chains.
 Popular items to purchase in town include chocolate, watches, jewelry, and Swiss army knives.

-Because of its large number of kid-friendly activities, Helsinki is very family-friendly.
+You'll find plenty of family-friendly things to do in Helsinki.
 The coastal setting offers many activities that kids and adults alike will enjoy.
 This capital city has a calm atmosphere with plenty of parkland to explore.
 The shoreline is dotted by islands where you'll also find a zoo and a fort.
 Kids will also enjoy exploring the islands by boat.

-Both Helsinki and Lucerne are good destinations for a couple's getaway.
+Both Helsinki and Lucerne are very good destinations for a couple's getaway.

 Helsinki makes for a fun place to visit for a couple.
 The city's many parks offer the perfect setting for a picnic or a walk.
 There are also botanical gardens, evening boat rides, and saunas that will help you enjoy a romantic trip away.

-The public transit in Helsinki can get you around easily.
+Many visitors use the public transit system in Helsinki.
 Transit options include bus, tram, metro, commuter train and ferry services.

-You'll find some public transit in Lucerne, but it may not be enough to take you everywhere.
+Lucerne has a few public transit options.
 There's a comprehensive system of buses around town.

-Helsinki and Lucerne are similar when it comes to walkability.
+Helsinki and Lucerne are good when it comes to walkability.

 Helsinki is a somewhat walkable place.
 Many neighborhoods are easy to explore on foot.
 The air is also clean and the setting is refreshing.